marcosabreu39/hangman-web/README.md

 Your words in xml file must be between 4 and 20 characters, including, otherwise will be removed;

-If you put the same wrong letter, the game will consider another wrong letter.
+If you put the same wrong letter, the game will consider another wrong letter;

+You must put all your letters or words in lower case.

 ## Hangman application game demo: